Free shipping over $99. Easy returns. Satisfaction guaranteed.

 Accessing the antenna ports does require some disassembly.
 Our instructions below guide you through how to connect and test antennas without damaging the device.

-The easiest antenna choice for the AT&T All-Fi hub is our QuadMini Antenna Kit.
+The easiest antenna choice for the AT&T All-Fi Hub is our QuadMini Duo Antenna Kit.
 With up to 5.2 dBi of omnidirectional gain and multiple mounting options, it is designed to be extremely simple to install outdoors or indoors, at home or in an RV.
+This kit has 8x8 ports and offers a superior performance to a 4x4 antenna.

 Upgrade your 5G in minutes with no aiming, and four easy mounting options.